Fili-ai/knn_cuda/README.md

 ### Solution 3

-Our third attempt is focus on the parallelization on the reference and not queries.
+Third attempt is focus on the parallelization on the reference and not queries.

 ### Solution 4

-Use stream to adjust the level of parallelization according to the task to run.
+Fourth attempt is focus on a mix between Solution 3 and 4.
+We use _query_nb*ref_nb_ threads to compute cosine distance, in this way each thread compute a single query-ref distance.
+After this work we call _query_nb_ threads to execute insertion sort, one thread for each query.

+### Solution 5

+[__Target__] Fifth attempt is to achieve the maximum level of parallelization by increasing the number of threads so each ones calculate a single dimension of a query-ref distance.
+After these calculations, thanks to reduction we can sum all dimensions for each query-ref distance.

+[__Idea to try__] use 3D matrices (query x reference x dim) and unlock 3D blocks potential.